Quafadas/dedav4s/raw_docs/ScalaVersions/scalaVersions.md

 Is not supported

 # Scala JS
 I'm unclear if this would make sense.
 Many of the libraries used don't cross compile to JS - they could be replaced, but I'm unclear if there is any value in doing so.
-If you're in JS land, you already have access to vega...
+If you're in JS land, you already have access to vega... would you really want this?

+# Scala Native
+Is beyond my pay grade.
+YMMV.